LevInteractive/dwarf/README.md

 # Dwarf

 A performant URL shortener written in Go using a Redis as a store while exposing an interface for others.
-Uses rGPC for communication.
+Uses gRPC for communication for high throughput.

 ### How it works